 The City of Santa Ana was first recognized as a Tree City USA in 1999.
 The Tree City USA is an annual, renewable designation that means the city has:

 - Established a Tree Board—The Environmental Transportation Advisory Committee, made up of council appointees who provide oversight on tree planting programs.

 - Established a Tree Care Ordinance—In 1999, the City adopted its Tree Care Ordinance which provides guidelines for maintaining a healthy urban forest.

 - Established a Community Forestry Program with an annual budget of at least $2 per capita.

 The tree program is crucial to the look, feel, and health of our community.
-The City spends 2.6 million dollars per year on its tree programs.
+The City spends $2.6 million per year on its tree programs.
 This includes purchasing, planting, and maintaining all City-owned trees.
-Included in this amount is $250,000 per year spent for repairing sidewalk damage caused by tree roots.
-Twelve employees in the tree section keep our urban forest of 60,000 trees healthy and attractive.
+Employees in the tree section keep our urban forest of 60,000 trees healthy and attractive.
 Tree planting is typically scheduled in the fall months to provide trees with the optimal weather for successful growth.
 If you have any questions or need assistance with City trees please feel free to contact the Maintenance Services Division at (714) 647-3306.

 |Chinese Elm||Queen Palm|

 |Coast Live Oak||Sycamore Alamo|

 |Crape Myrtle||Sycamore California|

 |Gold Medallion||Sycamore London Plane|